-7 Lift the hopping foot collar back up to the press bar, and re-tighten the collar screw.
+7 Lift the hopping foot collar back up to the press bar so that the bottom of the collar is even with the bottom of the press bar, and re-tighten the collar screw.

 8 Slide the hopping foot into the collar and screw in place with the hopping foot screw.